-- 3.1.1 Improve the process for compliance of illegal v recommendations from the compliance audit. - 3.1.2 Review the Health and Environmental Services provide appropriate protection for the natural - 3.1.3 Deliver biodiversity offset projects under the K Implementation Plan 2019-2023 - 3.1.4 Manage the natural area reserve network through implementation of both new and existing reser - 3.1.5 Continue to implement solutions to improve w stormwater in urban waterways.
+3.1.1 Improve the process for compliance of illegal vegetation removal based on recommendations from the compliance audit.
+Ongoing 3.1.2 Review the Health and Environmental Services By-law to ensure that the regulations provide appropriate protection for the natural environment.
+On Target 3.1.3 Deliver biodiversity offset projects under the Kingborough Environmental Fund Implementation Plan 2019-2023 Ongoing 3.1.4 Manage the natural area reserve network through the development and implementation of both new and existing reserve management plans.
+On Target 3.1.5 Continue to implement solutions to improve water quality and quantity impacts from stormwater in urban waterways.
+On Target